DivyaKopparthi71/mygenres/README.md

 Sophisticated Clustering Techniques:
 K-Means Clustering: Applied for basic genre clustering, achieving a silhouette score of 0.6405.
 Hybrid Model (PCA + K-Means): Enhanced clustering by reducing dimensionality first, resulting in a silhouette score of 0.6406.
-TF-IDF + Cosine Similarity + K-Means: Our most successful method, combining textual analysis with clustering, produced an impressive silhouette score of 0.9311.
+TF-IDF + Cosine Similarity + K-Means: Our most successful method, combining textual analysis with clustering, produced an impressive and best silhouette score of 0.9311.
 Streamlit Deployment: The model is deployed through a user-friendly Streamlit interface, providing instant genre-based recommendations.
 🎧 How It Works
 Data Scraping & Preprocessing: